-The United Kingdom’s first offshore National Data Repository for petroleum-related information and samples (NDR) is up and running for current and former petroleum licensee users, and will be available to the wider public soon.
-The NDR will be a key piece of the UK’s digital infrastructure.
+The United Kingdom’s first offshore National Data Repository for petroleum-related information and samples (NDR) is a key piece of the UK’s digital infrastructure.

 All offshore petroleum licensees and owners / operators of offshore infrastructure have access to the NDR to facilitate their reporting obligations to the OGA.
 The OGA may use the NDR to disclose reported information to any registered user, subject to statutory confidentiality periods.

 Registered users may access the NDR at ndr.ogauthority.co.uk

 The NDR addresses many industry and regulatory needs – including:

 - Ensuring enduring regulatory access to critical petroleum-related information and samples

 - Enabling the retention and reporting obligations of relevant persons to be discharged